-Edited by Anonymous, Ian Gabriel T. Tolledo, Eng, Nlangster and 11 others
+Edited by Ian Gabriel T. Tolledo, Eng, Nlangster, Lynn and 10 others

 Who can make women and mighty men alike scream like a little girl?
 Cockroaches!
 Even the name gives us the creeps.
 These pesky insects seem to be the most resilient type of pest our homes have.
 The problem is most people use chemical sprays to get rid of roaches, which is effective, by the way.
 However, did you know that you can make a repellent (and roach killer) spray using home products?
 Have you been searching for a way to kill roaches frugally and naturally?
 Well you'll find that question answered below.

 If you in an area where these dreaded pests are prevalent, or in an old house or even an apartment building where roaches never seem to go away, don't throw your hands up in defeat.
 While it's virtually impossible to rid a structure of them completely without utilizing heavy toxins, there are some steps you can use to diminish their population and send them scurrying for somewhere else to live, far from your home.

 - 1 Roach Killer Balls